Cristhan11/Parental_Wifi/docs/pptExplanation.md

 - **If Blocked**: Returns `127.0.0.1` (localhost - a fake address that goes nowhere)
 - **If Not Blocked**: Returns the real IP address
 - **Result**: Blocked websites can't be accessed because the device can't find them
+- **Also Logs**: Every DNS query is automatically logged (e.g., "google.com was queried by device at 192.168.4.31")
+- **Why Log DNS**: This is how we capture browsing history - even encrypted websites (HTTPS) need to look up domain names first

 **Step 3: Laravel Application Records Access**
 - **Background Job**: `ParseNetworkLogs` runs every 10 minutes
 - **What It Does**:
-  - Reads network logs to see which websites were accessed
+  - Reads DNS logs to see which domains were visited
+  - Extracts domain names (e.g., "google.com", "youtube.com")
+  - Matches the device by IP address
   - Records them in the database (browsing_logs table)
 - **Why**: Parents can see browsing history in the dashboard